ShaylaWhite/Soul-Bloom---Back-End/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Introduction

 Soul Bloom is a self-care and gardening application that allows users to create and nurture their virtual gardens, growing beautiful digital flowers to provide a sense of relaxation and achievement.
 This backend provides the necessary API endpoints to facilitate user registration, authentication, and the management of user gardens and flowers.

+## Tools and Technologies Used

+- Spring Boot
+- Spring Security
+- JWT (JSON Web Tokens)
+- H2 Database
+- JavaDoc
+- Git and GitHub
+- Spring Profiles
+- Lucidchart: Lucidchart is a cloud-based diagramming tool that offers a wide range of diagram templates, including ERDs.
+It provides an intuitive interface for creating and collaborating on diagrams.
+- Website: Lucidchart
+- MockMvc Test Folder

 ## Functionality

 The Soul Bloom backend includes the following key functionality: